o355/PyWeather/README.md

 ## What's still coming?
 Lots!
 While I'm grabbing the most important of data, there's still a lot of features coming, as seen on the To-Do list page.

+## I'm having errors!
+Please help!
+**It's important to note that errors are not fully implemented into PyWeather.**

+Please refer to the Errors part of the Wiki.

 ## Contributing
 Since I'm a solo developer, in which I'm forced to devote 33% of my life to school, 30% of my life to sleeping, and 10-15% of my life to doing other things (like homework, etc), that leaves about ~15-20% of my time to freely develop (akin to 2-3 hours).
 If you want to lend a helping hand to PyWeather, I encourage you to take on something from the todo list (preferrably, not the first thing on the list), and submit a pull request.
 You will be eternally thanked for your contribution.